adel-bakhshi/CrossPlatformDownloadManager/README.md

 ### **For CDM:**

 - **Testing and Publishing for Mac:** Expand platform support by thoroughly testing and publishing the program for Mac operating systems, ensuring a seamless experience across all major platforms.
-- **Light Theme:** Add a light theme for users who prefer brighter interfaces.
-- **Custom Themes:** Allow users to create and apply different themes to personalize their experience.
 - **System Notifications:** Implement native system notifications for download completions and errors.
 - **Help Section:** Develop an in-app help section to assist users with common questions and troubleshooting.
 - **Multilingual Support:** Make the program available in multiple languages to reach a global audience.